stevedonovan/llib/readme.md

 </ul>
 ```

-Then `items` must be something _iterable_ returning something _indexable_.
-The text
+Then `items` must be something _iterable_ returning something _indexable_, in other words,
+the object must implement the `Iterable` interface.
+Templates were the original
+motivation for the the interface abstraction; the original implementation was tightly coupled
+to llib `List` and `Map`.
+Now the code is dynamically coupled to any types which implement
+`Iterable` and `Accessor` and is smaller and more flexible.

-inside "|...|" is the subtemplate and any variable expansion inside it will look up names
+The text inside "|...|" is the subtemplate and any variable expansion inside it will look up names
 in the objects returned by the iteration.
+One way to create suitable data would be:

 ```C
 char ***smap = array_new_ref(char**,2);